Juniper/terraform-provider-mist/docs/resources/org_setting.md

 Optional:

+- `allow_teap_machine_auth_only` (Boolean) allow clients to connect even when the user cert failed.
+TEAP authenticates both Machine Cert and User Cert.
+When enabled, clients who only succeed Machine Cert authentication will be accepted.
 - `cacerts` (List of String) List of PEM-encoded ca certs
 - `default_idp_id` (String) use this IDP when no explicit realm present in the incoming username/CN OR when no IDP is explicitly mapped to the incoming realm.
 - `disable_rsae_algorithms` (Boolean) to disable RSAE_PSS_SHA256, RSAE_PSS_SHA384, RSAE_PSS_SHA512 from server side. see https://www.openssl.org/docs/man3.0/man1/openssl-ciphers.html